A Guide to Choosing LED’s

 What is an LED?

 The word LED means ‘light-emitting diode’ and refers to a special type of diode that glows when electricity is passed through it.
 LED’s can be made from a range of materials – a common semi-conducting material used is called gallium arsenide phosphide.
+We hope you find our A Guide to Choosing LED’s helpful.

 How do LED’s work?